MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 For new mobs, more than often the conflict exists because there is a big discrepency in the coding standards and stylistic preferences amongst the individuals in the mob.

 Before mob programming, having a consistent team coding standard and approach was hard.
 If you were in teams similar to the ones I was in, you probably had a team document outlining stylistic code prefences (always out of date), a peer review process when someone completed a feature, or even practiced pair programming.
-While all these practices are good, they are not as good as mob programming is at achieving a consistentcy and robustness.
+While all these practices are good, they are not as good as mob programming is at achieving a consistentcy and robustness - a side effect of increasing consistency is conflict.

 I believe it comes down to two things that mob programming has that other practices do not have at the same level: